 We address your business credit files with all three major business credit agencies; Dun & Bradstreet, Experian Business and Equifax Small Business.
 Depending on your current status, this includes establishing new file(s) or making sure existing files are accurate.
 We wipe away any confusion concerning the Business Credit Reporting Agencies.
 Along with being able to access all three of your business credit reports, you will have a much clearer understanding of the business credit reporting process, including how your business credit scores are developed.

-Search our highly researched database of reporting vendors.
-Once you have access, you will be able to see what each vendor requires for approval and which business credit agency it reports to.
+We teach you what each vendor requires for approval and which business credit agency it reports to.
 Optimizing business credit requires that your company acquire vendor lines of credit.
-A vendor line of credit is when a company (vendor) extends a line of credit to your business on "Net 15, 30, 60 or 90" day terms.
+A vendor line of credit is when a company (vendor) extends a line of credit to your business on "Net 15, 30, 60 or 90" day terms, or Installments 6, 12, 18, 24, 36, ect months.
 This means that you can purchase their products or services up to a maximum dollar amount and you have 15, 30, 60 or 90 days to pay the bill in full.

 You will have the opportunity to apply for a variety of unique funding programs if you qualify.
 If you do not qualify for a specific program we offer, we show you how to meet the requirements needed to be eligible to apply.
 All business funding applications are first delivered to your funding analyst for review and pre-approval before full submission to underwriting.
 Remember, doing all the work to build strong business credit scores has a major goal, and that of course is to receive much more funding.